DivineZeng/A-Hierarchical-Spatio-Temporal-Graph-Convolutional-Neural-Network-for-Anomaly-Detection-in-Videos/README.md

 You find a PDF of the paper at https://arxiv.org/pdf/2112.04294.pdf.

-If you find the code useful, please also consider the following BibTeX entry:
+If you find the code useful, please also consider the following BibTeX entry.

 ```BibTeX
 @article{zeng2021hierarchical,